xinshu-li/xinshu-li.github.io/_pages/about.md

 My research focuses on causal inference, trustworthy AI, and foundation models, with applications spanning environmental sustainability, embodied AI, healthcare, and other real-world domains.
 My goal is to develop trustworthy, interpretable, and generalizable AI systems that can reliably support decision-making in complex and dynamic environments.
 I am always happy to discuss potential collaborations and welcome opportunities to work on research related to causal inference, trustworthy AI, foundation models, and AI for environmental sustainability.

-I am always looking for highly self-motivated students with strong mathematical and programming skills.
+I am always looking for highly self-motivated students with strong mathematical and/or programming skills.
 If you are interested in working with me, please email me with your CV, transcripts, and any previous research papers.

 - **To Prospective PhD/MPhil students.** I welcome PhD and MPhil students interested in pursuing research in Trustworthy AI, AI for Environmental Sustainability, and Embodied AI for their thesis. **Competitive scholarships (government, university, project, and industry-funded) are available for outstanding PhD applicants.**